thenetcircle/dino/docs/md/api.md

         "message": "no admin is online"
     }

-The "object.content" could be anything, e.g. a base64 encoded json message with link to backend, extra information, a reason text etc.
+The `object.content` could be anything, e.g. a base64 encoded json message with link to backend, extra information, a reason text etc.

-The event generated to be sent to the admin room is called "gn_admin_requested" (see [Events](events.md#admin-presence-requested) for more information).
+The event generated to be sent to the admin room is called `gn_admin_requested` (see [Events](events.md#admin-presence-requested) for more information).

 ## leave